shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creative-best-practices.md

 ---
 title: Microsoft Monetize - Video Creative Best Practices
-description: This page provides a list of best practices to ensure maximum delivery and success for your VAST creatives on the Xandr platform. ms.date: 10/28/2023
+description: This page provides a list of best practices to ensure maximum delivery and success for your VAST creatives on the Microsoft Advertising platform. ms.date: 10/28/2023
 ---